tech-master26/Get-Root/README.md

 ## What's This?

-This is a script that allows you to install Ubuntu in your termux application without a rooted device
+This is a script that allows you to install Root-Access in your termux application without a rooted device

 ## Updates

-**• Updated to ubuntu 22.04**
+**• Updated to Get-Root 22.04**

 ## Important